poastmil/junsunglee.com/_drafts/IRS-Transcripts.md

 **PSA: Possessing your IRS transcripts will reduce the likelihood of discovering yourself the proverbial turkey on Thanksgiving.**

-## Wait, what?
+## What transcripts?

-There are two types of cases at my firm: those whom we're able to help and those that get canned.
-And the most effective indicator of a case being favorably resolved is the presence of IRS transcripts.
-The transcripts are records generated for each registered taxpaying entity and are the main reference material used by the IRS on any case.
+There are two types of cases at my firm - those whom we're able to help and those that get canned - and the most effective indicator of a case being favorably resolved is the presence of IRS transcripts.
+The transcripts are records generated for each registered taxpaying entity and are a primary reference used by the IRS on any case.

 There are several types of transcripts, but here are the three you should have handy: